NEED HELP? Talk To

 Other Considerations

-Another organization that has a hand in how door hardware is standardized is the Underwriter’s Laboratory (UL).
+Another organization influencing the standardization of door hardware is the Underwriter’s Laboratory (UL).
 This operation independently evaluates manufacturers’ claims through testing and random spot checks on their production lines.
-When a product is UL listed, you can be sure it has passed rigorous testing.
+When a product is UL listed, you can be confident that it has undergone rigorous testing.

 Delayed Release

 Some commercial egress points feature a delayed release mechanism.
-You may have seen emergency exits in retail facilities that are placarded with information along these lines.
-Delayed egress crash bar systems are only permitted in limited situations and usually must be interconnected to a sprinkler system to be legal.
+You may have seen retail facilities with emergency exits that display information like this.
+Authorities typically impose restrictions on delayed egress crash bar systems and often mandate interconnection with a sprinkler system to comply with regulations.

 One of the intentions behind the delayed release system is to allow retail personnel to apprehend thieves.
 Perpetrators cannot simply trigger the emergency exit, gain access to the building’s exterior, and flee.